EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 charge density <i>n</i><sup>out</sup>&minus;<i>n</i><sup>in</sup> (see arrows), followed by the tolerances required for self-consistency.

-The last line prints out a table of variables that were specified on the command line, and total energies from the Harris-Foulkes and Kohn-Sham functionals.
+The last line prints out a table of variables that were specified on the command line, and total energies from the [Harris-Foulkes]*/tutorial/lmf/lmf_tutorial/#faq) and Kohn-Sham functionals.
 Theses are different functionals but they should approach the same value at self-consistency.
 The **c** at the beginning of the line indicates that this iteration achieved self-consistency with the tolerances specified.
+See the [annotated output](/docs/outputs/lmf_output/#end-of-self-consistency-loop) for more details.

 See [Table of Contents](/tutorial/lmf/lmf_pbte_tutorial#table-of-contents)